C# 8: Nullable Reference Types

 #Generic constraint notnull

-The notnull constraint allows preventing a generic type from being nullable.
-For instance, TKey in Dictionary<TKey, TValue> cannot be null.
-If you try to add an item with a null key, it throws an ArgumentNullException.
-To prevent using a nullable type as the key, the generic parameter uses the notnull constraint.
+The notnull constraint prevents a generic type parameter from being nullable.
+For example, TKey in Dictionary<TKey, TValue> cannot be null, as passing a null key throws an ArgumentNullException.
+The notnull constraint enforces this at compile time.

 C#